-1. The student whose appeal will be reviewed is expected to attend the appeal review meeting either in person or via technology.
+- 1. The student whose appeal will be reviewed is expected to attend the appeal review meeting either in person or via technology.
 However, if the student has been contacted but refuses to attend, the student's appeal will be forfeited.
 At least 48 hours prior to the meeting date, the student is responsible for contacting the chair to confirm their intent to attend the meeting in writing.
-The student, the Student Advocate, and other student-invited individuals attend only the section of the meeting highlighted below as "Student Presentation and Response to Documentation."

-- 2. The student may invite another student, faculty member, or staff person from within the institution to attend the Academic Affairs Committee meeting, excluding legal counsel; it is the student's responsibility to notify the chair of the committee ahead of time regarding who is being invited to attend. - 3.
-Other persons who have significant knowledge of the problem or of the student's academic performance also may be invited by either the student or the committee chair for information purposes.
+The student, the Student Advocate, and other student-invited individuals attend only the section of the meeting highlighted below as "Student Presentation and Response to Documentation." - 2.
+The student may invite another student, faculty member, or staff person from within the institution to attend the Academic Affairs Committee meeting, excluding legal counsel; it is the student's responsibility to notify the chair of the committee ahead of time regarding who is being invited to attend. - 3.
+Either the student or the committee chair, for information purposes, may also invite other persons who have significant knowledge of the problem or of the student's academic performance.
 The chair may invite additional administrative personnel from within the institution, as appropriate. - 4.
 The chair has the authority to limit the number of people who will be attending the review.
 The chair will also set the schedule for their participation.